dr-marek-jaskula/CsharpUniversity/EFCore/EF Core basics/Inheritance/EntityInheritance.md

 ## Table-per-concrete-type

 In Table per Concrete type we use exactly one table for each nonabstract class.
 All properties of a class, including inherited properties, can be mapped to columns of this table.

+So the example of this approach from the database perspective is when we create to separate table, each containing some unique columns and some common columns.